 What toppings can I use?

-These are cool for breakfast, for brunch, or a cute dessert.
-Imagine these served with a scoop of ice cream and some lashings chocolate sauce.
+These are cool for breakfast, brunch, or a cute dessert.
+Imagine these served with a scoop of ice cream and some lashings of chocolate sauce.
 Wow, I am drooling!
 Realistically, whatever toppings you choose to use, whether it is fruits, maple syrup, chocolate chips, or honey… you can NEVER go wrong!

 What is the best pancake mix?

-My recipe asks for basic ingredients like all-purpose flour, butter, milk, an egg, vanilla extract, sugar and a pinch of salt.
+My recipe asks for basic ingredients like all-purpose flour, butter, milk, an egg, vanilla extract, sugar, and a pinch of salt.
 Done!

 In the event, your batter turns out a little too thick, make sure to thin it out with just a tablespoon or two of milk.
 This can happen as flour sometimes differs from brand to brand.